What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 Going phygital means connecting on multiple fronts.

-Firstly, the user is directly connected to the company.
-All interactions should feel like a two-way conversation.
+All these interactions should feel like a two-way conversation.
 The customer should feel connected to what’s being offered and feel like the brand empathises with him or her.

-To successfully implement phygital qualities to your business, you’ll need to make sure connection and immersion are at the core.
+To successfully implement phygital qualities in your business, you’ll need to make sure connection and immersion are at the core.

 Engaging